-their ge ology, climate and human activity (F & K) A. UK Dis stinctive Landscapes Mountainous / Upland Area Over in height. distributed across the UK, Located in, Scd & Characteristics ares, v, rwith v population.
-Geology = I & Mic Rock Climate is Lowland Area Between 0above sea level.
+their geology, climate and human activity (F & K) A. UK Dis stinctive Landscapes Mounta / Uplan Area Over in height. distributed across the UK, Located in, Scd & Characteristics ares, v, rwith v population.
+Geology = I & Mic Rock Climate is Lowlan Area d Between 0above sea level.
 Evenly distributed across Characteristics are h Geology = Sy rock.
 Climate is Glaciat Areas ed Glaciers areUnevenly distributed/ Lake tocated in/ Lake district.
 Characteristics are Geology =Rock Climate is

 В. Geom norphic Processes E. Rivers - Landforms eans a process that changes the landscape. haped Valley (Upper Course) A Weathering is the breakdown of material in place (without being transported). • When it rains, the water n Physical actions of rain, frost and wind that weaken the rock such as Onion Skin weathering and freeze thaw. makes the They collapse into Minerals in rocks reacting in different ways making them weaker such as Carbonic Acid dissolving limestone. away.
 This leaves behind a Plants and animals breaking rocks apart, such as roots growing in cracks or rabbits burrowing through soil.
 Wat terfall (Upper Course) Occur whenover The movement of soil and sediment down a slope by gravity.
 Sliding happens when a section of soil or rock moves suddenly down a slope.
 Slumping happens when a section of soil or rock moves gradually down a slope.
-Soft rock, under, under C. Erosio on Mea • ander (Middle / Lower Course) A meander is a The 'knocking' of sediment against each other to become more rounded. • Water flows f around the eroding the riverbank and creating Water flows around the depositing s t and creating around the depositing s The sheer force of the water and air in cracks breaking down the riverbanks and bed. • Oxb Meanders constantly Dow Lake (Middle / Lower Cour Form when the neck of a meand The dissolving of minerals.
+Soft rock, under, under, under, leaving a l Eventually the u ledge count the p pool.
+The process repeats and the way upstream, leaving behind a C. Erosio on Mea • ander (Middle / Lower Course) A meander is a The 'knocking' of sediment against each other to become more rounded. • Water flows f around the eroding the riverbank and creatin Water flows around the depositing s t and creatin The sheer force of the water and air in cracks breaking down the riverbanks and bed. • Oxb Meanders constantly The dissolving of minerals.
 Water takes the The action of sediment scraping against the bed and bank of the river (like sandpaper.
 Deposition occurs sealing off the D. Rivers s - Transportation ee (Middle / Lower Course) are made of large mater Large rocks and boulders that are too heavy to pick up are ROLLED along the river bed. as far.
 When a river floods, channel.
 The larger material is d Medium size rocks are BOUNCED along the river bed.
 When the flood water drains awassediment are Small particles of sediment are CARRIED along by the river. • · These form raised e river calleds.